Dugdugi

 Dugdugi is a 2011 Pakistani comedy sitcom which was shown on Sundays on ARY Digital.
 The title refers to a small double-sided handheld drum used by monkey charmers.
-The show follows Azfar, a jobless person being wrongly insulted by his in-laws and stars Azfar Rehman, Durdana Butt, Shagufta Ejaz, Ashraf Khan and Nausheen Shah.
+The show follows Azfar, a jobless youth being humiliated by his in-laws, and stars Azfar Rehman, Durdana Butt, Shagufta Ejaz, Ashraf Khan and Nausheen Shah.
 The show was conceived and produced by Nabeel.